hermilocap/ParalellCorpusMixtec-Spanish/README.md

 # Project Description
-This repository contains parallel texts written in Mixtec and Spanish.
-The corpora are classified by domains such as Laws, Religious, Health, Recipes.
+This repository contains a database of Spanish texts translated into Mixtec.
+The dataset is a very valuable resource for developing language technologies in the Mixtec language, automatic translation, text tagging, or summaries.
+The texts identified in the corpus are Laws, Religion, Health, and Educational.
+The parallel corpus contains 4,587 pairs of Spanish-Mixtec sentences.

-The texts are aligned at the sentence, paragraph, and word level.
+This repository contains fine-tuning notebooks of the mBART-50, M2M100, and gpt-4o-mini-2024-07-18 models.
+These models were fine-tuned with the Mixtec data to test their performance and use in the development of language technologies.
+After fine-tuning, the new models were evaluated with BLEU and TER metrics.

-#Intallation
+## Intallation
 1. Clone the repository
 ```bash
 https://github.com/hermilocap/ParalellCorpusMixtec-Spanish.git